Honour & Medals in the Great Roman empire

 Gold Star Medal of the Hero of the Soviet Union (Public Domain)

 The end of World War II left a deep impact on the military system of the world, and bravery and heroism are still honoured in the same way as they were back during the massive wars.
 The tradition of giving honour and recognition for services to the country, through medals and decorations still continue in every country.
 We salute the brave souls of these heroes who save their country and take the responsibility of saving their fellow citizens from any harm.

-Roman Tavast is a well known name in providing decoration and medals for various countries across the globe.
-With a fine experience in the making of bespoke jewelry, Roman Tavast has a legacy of creating handcrafted medals and decorations for various heroic acts.
-We believe that medals and decorations are the most important awards that a nation can bestow upon its heroes – not only during war, but also for any other contribution that goes towards the betterment of the country.
+Roman Tavast is a well-known name in providing decoration and medals for various countries across the globe.
+With a fine experience in the making of bespoke jewellery, Roman Tavast has a legacy of creating handcrafted medals and decorations for various heroic acts.
+We believe that medals and decorations are the most important awards that a nation can bestow upon its heroes – not only during the war but also for any other contribution that goes towards the betterment of the country.

 Cross of Liberty of Estonia